ZimBazo/BackroomsML/README.md

 ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white)
 ![NumPy](https://img.shields.io/badge/NumPy-013243.svg?style=for-the-badge&logo=numpy&logoColor=white)
 ![Pandas](https://img.shields.io/badge/Pandas-150458.svg?style=for-the-badge&logo=pandas&logoColor=white)

-The project is a complete machine learning cycle for predicting the survival of characters in a simulated environment (Backrooms).
-The system covers all the main stages of work: creation of synthetic data, training and evaluation of the model, as well as its deployment using the API and web interface.
 ## Why This Project
 BackroomsML is a project where I have identified a full-scale toolkit for staff training in the Backroomsml world.
 It includes all the settings, from creating a GUI to uploading the API and web interface to docker.